DFDLSchemas/IBM4690-TLOG/README.md

 TlogAce.xsd
 -----------
 A DFDL schema providing a model for all ACE transaction records defined in the ACE programming reference.
+Releases up to and including v7r3 are supported.

 TlogCommon.xsd
 --------------